-With respect to the structure/type of the equations/systems many variations were considered.
+Concerning the structure/type of the equations/systems, many variations were considered.
 In \cite{carreno2017insensitizing} the author treated insensitizing controls for the Boussinesq systems and in \cite{calsavaracarrenocerpa2016} the authors proved a result for a phase field system.
 In \cite{gao2014} it is considered a Cahn-Hilliard equation of fourth order with superlinear nonlinearity and in \cite{enriquegarciaaxel2003} the authors proved insensitizing (exact and approximated) controls for a large-scale ocean circulation model.

 To finalize this small sample of the state of the art, we cite Bodart \textit{et al.} \cite{bodart2004existence,bodart2004insensitizing} that studied systems with nonlinearities with certain superlinear growth and nonlinear terms depending on the state and its gradient.
-For a dispersive problem, we can cite Kumar and Chong \cite{kumarkil2017} that worked with the KdV-Burgers equation.
-Finally, let us mention a recent work due Lopez-Garcia \textit{et al.} \cite{de_tereza_lopes_mercado}.
+For a dispersive problem, we can cite Kumar and Chong \cite{kumarkil2017} which worked with the KdV-Burgers equation.
+Finally, let us mention a recent work due to Lopez-Garcia \textit{et al.} \cite{de_tereza_lopes_mercado}.
 In this work, the authors presented a control problem for a cascade system of two linear $N-$dimensional Schrödinger equations.
-They address the problem of null controllability by means of a control supported in a region not satisfying the classical geometrical control condition.
-The proof is based on the application of a Carleman estimate with degenerate weights to each one of the equations and a careful analysis of the system in order to prove null controllability with only one control force.
+They address the problem of null controllability using a control supported in a region not satisfying the classical geometrical control condition.
+The proof is based on the application of a Carleman estimate with degenerate weights to each one of the equations and a careful analysis of the system to prove null controllability with only one control force.

 We caution that the literature is vast and one can see the references cited previously for the existence of the insensitizing controls for other types of PDEs.